-• Draw students' attention to the power word risk.
+Draw students' attention to the power word profit.
 Have them read the paragraph in which the word appears and define it in their own words.
-Ask: What makes investing riskier than saving?
-What can you do to lower your risk when buying stocks?
-What does the Nintendo example teach us about risk?
+Then tell them to reread the paragraph about Nintendo stock.
+Ask: If you bought Nintendo stock five years ago and sold it during the Pokémon Go craze, would you have made a profit?
+Explain.
+What does the Nintendo example teach us about investing in stocks?

-Note Text Features Analyze Structure
+Note Text Features

+Analyze Structure